2026 Update: The AI Acceleration of Tech Debt

 | 5-Year Total Savings | (Monthly Savings × 60) - Initial Investment | $2.0M |

 ""For years, we rationalized that we simply 'couldn’t afford' to overhaul our core systems.
 But when we finally crunched the numbers, the stark reality hit: we absolutely couldn’t afford not to.
-Our technical debt was a hidden $180,000 burden annually, pure waste."
+Our technical debt was a hidden $180,000 burden annually, pure waste, directly impacting our ability to attract and retain top talent."

 "